 Inside and out, the styling is an acquired taste.
 Personally, I prefer the 986’s lines to the more buttoned-up 987, though the interiors aren’t nearly as nice as newer Boxsters.

 If you’re considering a convertible from this era, you have a few options, and it’s good to cross-shop—this hobby is about finding what you love, after all.
 Looking for nimble, crisp driving characteristics?
 The Boxster, Lotus Elise, and Honda S2000 all arrive at that target in different ways, each with its own personality.
 BMW’s Z3 in its various guises offers a classic roadster experience, though it isn’t quite as sharp or sporty.
-You could even toss in a fifth-gen Corvette convertible for kicks—it’ll handily outpace a Boxster S and offers its own glorious soundtrack, but doesn’t feel nearly as alive when the roads begin to get windy.
+You could even toss in a fifth-gen Corvette convertible for kicks—it’ll handily outpace a Boxster S and offers its own glorious soundtrack, but it doesn’t feel nearly as alive when the roads get windy.

 After sliding into a trough in 2017, 986 Boxster values have been on the rise.
 They’re still outshined in the market by their competition, with values of the aforementioned S2000 and Elise appreciating more rapidly.
 A few factors are at play, but you could argue that the Honda benefits from the current enthusiasm for Japanese sports cars, while the comparative rarity of the Lotus gives it a boost.
 Add in the love-it or loathe-it Porsche aesthetic of the era and concerns about reliability, and the Boxster’s trailing values start to make some sense.